 This is a post written by me on behalf of one of our many marketing partners.
 All opinions are 100% mine.

-Check out this birds-eye-view of the different types of audiences across many different social media platforms, in this infographic from Leverage.
+Check out this birds-eye-view of the where your social media audiences may be found, in this infographic from Neil Patel.